 Will: What action will the team take?

-And here lies the problem.
+And here lies the issue.
 The GROW model follows a series of sequential steps.
 It portrays a journey that starts with a goal.

 In the workplace, coaching may not start with a goal.
 Often the team may face a problem or be seeking new ways to improve on something.
 So, it seems reasonable to begin coaching at any of the four stages.